 Medicare Supplement Plan G vs Plan N

 In many areas of the country, the difference in premium between these two plans is less than $25.
 When this is the case, Plan G is definitely a more viable option, as it offers a higher coverage level with a lower annual out-of-pocket amount when using the plan.
-With Plan N the enrollee is responsible for things such as copayments and excess charges.
+With Plan N, the enrollee is responsible for things such as copayments and excess charges.
 With Plan G, those aspects are covered at 100% under the plan benefits.

 How to Enroll in Medicare Supplement Plan G

-When it comes to enrolling in a Medicare Supplement Plan, you want to line up your enrollment to begin the same month that your Medicare Part B begins.
+When it comes to enrolling in a Medicare Supplement plan, you want to line up your enrollment to begin the same month that your Medicare Part B begins.

-The High Deductible Plan G?
+What Is the High Deductible Plan G?

-You may be wondering why someone would choose a plan with such a high deductible?
-The answer is easy- much lower premiums.
+You may be wondering why someone would choose a plan with such a high deductible.
+The answer is easy: much lower premiums.
 In a few states, Medicare Supplement Plan G premiums are higher than they are in most other areas in the country.
-In states like these, Plan GHD often becomes a viable option to save money on a monthly basis, while still putting a stop to your spending for the year.
-For some, the lower monthly premiums are an attractive part of this Plan, especially if they’re on a limited budget and can’t afford a higher expense.
+In states like these, Plan GHD often becomes a viable option to save money on a monthly basis while still putting a stop to your spending for the year.
+For some, the lower monthly premiums are an attractive part of this plan, especially if they’re on a limited budget and can’t afford a higher expense.

 Comparing Medicare Supplement Plan G Options

-When you are ready to look for a supplemental policy for your Medicare gap, it is important to remember that all of the MediGap plans offered are standardized.
+When you are ready to look for a supplemental policy for your Medicare gap, it is important to remember that all of the Medigap plans offered are standardized.
 This means that every policy is required to follow any Federal or State laws that are made to protect you.
 All plans are required to offer the exact same core benefits at the same level of coverage, regardless of insurance carrier.
 This is definitely a benefit to the consumer, as it gives you the freedom to compare the plans apples to apples.

 These policies can be challenging to understand at times.
 Once you get the information you need, you’ll be better able to take charge of your healthcare and enjoy your retirement and golden years.
 No one wants to deal with piles of hospital bills.
 Having the right supplement to your Original Medicare will be valuable in lowering your healthcare costs.
-As you get close to turning 65, start looking into what your Medicare will cover and what supplemental Plan you may need to consider to cover any gaps in your future or current health coverage.
+As you get close to turning 65, start looking into what your Medicare will cover and what supplemental plan you may need to consider to cover any gaps in your future or current health coverage.
 Ensure you have the right amount of coverage.
 That way, you stay protected, and your health concerns can be taken care of without you having to avoid getting help due to the cost.